silversub/terraform/tutorials/clusters.md

 Adding a worker pool only does not create any worker nodes.
 To create worker nodes, you must use the `ibm_container_worker_pool_zone_attachement` resource to add zones to your worker pool.
 {: note}

 1. Open your existing Terraform configuration file and add the following content to your configuration.
-The `ibm_container_worker_pool` resource creates a worker pool in your cluster with a desired size of two worker nodes per zone.
+The `ibm_container_worker_pool` resource creates a worker pool in your cluster with a size of two worker nodes per zone that you want.
 To start creating the worker nodes in each zone, you must add an `ibm_container_worker_pool_zone_attachment` resource for every zone where you want to create worker nodes.
    ```
    resource "ibm_container_worker_pool" "workerpool" {
      worker_pool_name = "tf-workerpool"